 Video recordings and slides of previous Increasing Choice in Home Care webinars are available for viewing.

 Specific enquiries about reform of the Home Care Package Program can be directed to firstname.lastname@example.org.

-Approved providers should direct questions about the Home Care Packages Program to the My Aged Care providers contact centre on 1800 836 799.
+Approved providers should direct questions about the Home Care Packages Program to the My Aged Care Providers and Assessor Hotline on 1800 836 799.